Matt Dibley-Dias

-Matthew Max Dibley-Dias (born 29 October 2003) is a New Zealand professional footballer who plays as a central midfielder for League Two side Chesterfield, on loan from Premier League side Fulham.
+Matthew Max Dibley-Dias (born 29 October 2003) is a New Zealand professional footballer who plays as a defensive midfielder for club Newport County, on loan from club Fulham.

 Early life and family

 Dibley-Dias was born in Lower Hutt, New Zealand to a Brazilian father and a New Zealand mother.
 He moved to England with his family at a young age.
 He is the grandson of Brazilian footballer Manoelzinho, and is eligible to represent Portugal and Brazil internationally through his father, England and New Zealand through his mother.

 Club career

 Dibley-Dias has been described as "in strong form for Fulham’s U-21 side and as "being touted as a first-team player in waiting".
 He mainly operates as a midfielder and is known for his long-shooting ability.

 He joined the youth academy of English Premier League side Fulham at the age of fourteen, and signed a three-year professional contract with the club in September 2021.
 In 2023 he signed a contract extension to 2027.
 He received the Johnny Haynes academy player of the year award for the 2022/23 season.
 He has appeared on Fulham's bench four times, including at the end of their 2022–23 Premier League season and for their 2023–24 season opener.

 In July 2024, Dibley-Dias joined League One side Northampton Town on a season-long loan deal.

 In July 2025, Dibley-Dias joined League Two side Chesterfield on a season-long loan deal.

+On 25 February 2026, following the premature end to his loan at Chesterfield, Dibley-Dias joined National League side, Braintree Town on loan for the remainder of the 2025–26 campaign.

+On 26 August 2026 Dibley-Dias joined EFL League Two club Newport County on a short term loan.
+He made his Newport debut on 29 August 2026 in the 2-2 League Two draw against Tranmere Rovers.